North Devon & North Cornwall

 7. Results of matches must be sent to the relevant results secretary within 7 days of a match being played.

-1. If a match has to be postponed for ANY reason every effort must be made in the first instance by both clubs to agree a mutually convenient alternative date, and the new date confirmed in writing or by e-mail within 48 hours to the opposing team and the Competitions Secretary.
-Only if, in the unlikely event of a date within the season not being agreed, the club requesting a postponement must concede the match and 3 points and 20 shots will be awarded to the opposing team.
+2. Postponed Match - If a fixture needs to be postponed for a reason other than ‘Inability to Raise a Team’, every effort must be made by both team captains to agree a convenient alternative date.
+The new date must be confirmed in writing or by e-mail, within 2 days of the agreement, to the opposing team and the Competitions Secretary.
+If a mutually convenient date cannot be agreed then the club requesting the postponement must concede the match and 3 points and 20 shots will be awarded to the opposing team.

-2. Match Not Played - A match that is not played by the mutual agreement of both clubs by the end of the season will be recorded as having being played but with no points or shots awarded to either team.
+3. Match not played – A match that has not been played by the end of the season, with mutual agreement of both team captains, will be recorded as having been played but with no points or shots awarded to either team.
+The Competitions Secretary must be informed of this in writing or by e-mail as soon as it has been agreed.

 B1.
 General Rules